saipavan-1919/python-projects/README.md

 # python-projects

-This folder is used to store the projects based o python done by me.
+This folder is used to store the projects based on python done by me.

 Projects: